Our Approach

 • Art Therapy

-Art therapy is a form of expressive therapy that uses both psychological theory and the creative process of making art to improve a person's mental, physical, and emotional well-being.
-It is better defined as psychotherapy that also utilizes the arts.
+Art therapy is a form of expressive psychotherapy that uses both psychological theory and the creative process of making art to support mental, physical, and emotional well-being.
+It is best understood as talk therapy that also integrates the arts to help you process feelings, experiences, and inner imagery that may be hard to put into words

 • Somatic Parts Work Therapy